trimstray/nginx-admins-handbook/README.md

 If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and Experts of Web-based applications.

 This handbook does not get into all aspects of NGINX.
 What's more, some of the things described in this guide may be rather basic because most of us do not configure NGINX every day and it is easy to forget about basic/trivial things.
-On the other hand that also discusses heavyweight topics for advanced users so there is something for everyone.
+On the other hand, that also discusses heavyweight topics for advanced users so there is something for everyone.

 I did my best to make this handbook a single and consistent.
 It's organized in an order that makes logical sense to me.
 I think it can also be a good complement to official documentation.
 Of course, I still have a lot [to improve and to do](#contributing--support).
 I hope you enjoy and have fun with it.